Joshua: K. Kenyon (1951)

 In 1951 Kathleen Kenyon showed that City IV at Tell es-Sultan (Jericho) was destroyed at the end of the Middle Bronze Age (c.
 2100–1550 BCE), not during the Late Bronze Age (c.
 1550–1200 BCE).
 Kenyon argued that the early Israelite campaign could not be historically corroborated, but rather explained as an etiology of the location and a representation of the Israelite settlement.

 G.E.
 Wright (1955)

 In 1955, G. Ernest Wright discussed the correlation of archaeological data to the early Israelite campaigns, which he divided into three phases per the Book of Joshua.
 He pointed to two sets of archaeological findings that "seem to suggest that the biblical account is in general correct regarding the nature of the late thirteenth and twelfth-eleventh centuries in the country" (i.e., "a period of tremendous violence").
 He gives particular weight to what were then recent digs at Hazor by Yigael Yadin.

+Joshua's sun miracle

+Baruch Margalit refers to the sun standing still in the Joshua story as the "most difficult section in the entire narrative".
+In the poem, Joshua addresses the sun directly, and it obeys his command, while in another verse it was Yahweh who heeded Joshua, not the sun.
+Theodore Hiebert argued that both the sun and moon are standing by to join Yahweh into battle, being seen in context with a similar passage in Habakkuk 3.
+This would then not be focused on extending daylight, but about preparing celestial forces for war in a battle incantation ritual.
+Margalit believes the poetic fragment from the Book of Jasher was reinterpreted to depict the miraculous long day, when it was originally about the arrival of the heavenly host.
+Another view is that Joshua is asserting his authority over the sun and moon which are personified Canaanite deities, or that the Israelite God himself was envisioned as a solar deity.

+The National Center for Science Education (NCSE) published a critique by astronomer William H. Jefferys refuting creationist claims of a "missing day" in history allegedly discovered by NASA.
+The NCSE identified the story as manufactured, and an attempt to scientifically validate the miraculous standstill of the sun in the Book of Joshua.
+John Walton writing for BioLogos, interprets the events through the lens of ancient Near-Eastern omen literature.
+He contends that seeing the moon and sun in certain positions would have demoralized the forces of Canaan who relied on celestial signs.

+During the early modern period, this story became a point of conflict between theologians and astronomers when Nicolaus Copernicus proposed that Earth orbits the Sun, under his model of Heliocentrism.
+Galileo Galilei who defended Copernicus' ideas would spend much time writing a Letter to Grand Duchess Christina, arguing Joshua 10 could be interpreted differently.